HarryRHayden/CI_PP1/README.md

 - People looking to understand the difference between a Romana and Neopolitan pizza
 - People who enjoy cooking

+### User Requrements and Expectations

+- A easy to use navigation system
+- Information that is relevant and easy to understand
+- Functions and links that respond and work as expected
+- Presentation and visual aesthetics regardless of screensize
+- Accessibility

 ### User Stories

 - Provide information on Romana and Neopolitan Pizza